 The biggest 20 FCA fines over nearly a decade reveal some key takeaways.
 Firstly, barring the National Westminster Bank Plc's fine in 2021, most hefty fines were dished out in 2014 and 2015.
 This indicates the severity of misconduct in operation that the FCA dealt with in its early stages of establishment.

 Secondly, there's little evidence of firms learning a lesson from these penalties.
-Barclays Bank plc top the list and bring up the rear with separate fines issued in the same year.
-A few other repeat offenders on the list faced multiple penalties large enough to be featured in the biggest fines of all time.
+There are few other repeat offenders on the list who faced multiple penalties large enough to be featured in the biggest fines of all time.

 We continuously track the largest FCA fines each year.
-If you're interested in the full details, have a look at the highest fines in 2018, 2019, and 2020 as well as the high penalty year of 2021 and the most recent fines in 2022.
+If you're interested in the full details, have a look at the highest fines in 2018, 2019, and 2020 as well as the high penalty year of 2021, the biggest fines of 2022 and the most recent fines in 2023.

 The 20 biggest FCA fines in detail